elatov/elatov.github.io/_posts/2012-10-22-mounting-an-ntfs-disk-in-write-mode-in-freebsd-9.md

 	/dev/da0s1 on /mnt/usb (ntfs, local)

-But when I tried to write files to it, I couldn&#8217;t.
+But when I tried to write files to it, I couldn't.
 I then wanted to find any *man* pages regarding NTFS:

 	elatov@freebsd:~>man -k ntfs